lucidrains/alphafold3-pytorch/README.md

 docker run --gpus all -it af3 # # Lastly, (re)start the Docker container from the updated image
 ```

+If you want to update the project's `pip` dependencies only, you can simply push to GitHub your changes to the `pyproject.toml` file.

 ### Code formatting

 We use `pre-commit` to automatically format the project's code.
 To set up `pre-commit` (one time only) for automatic code linting and formatting upon each execution of `git commit`: